jimmychu0807/semaphore-msa-modules/README.md

 Project Code: FY24-1847

 Please refer to the project packages READMEs:
-- [packages/contracts](./packages/contracts): contains the key components of the validator and executor module.
+- [packages/contracts](./packages/contracts): Smart contracts of the Semaphore validator and executor module.
+- [packages/lib](./packages/lib): Javascript library for using Semaphore MSA modules.
-- [packages/web](./packages/web): contains the frontend serves as a demo to interact with a smart account and semaphore modules.
+- [packages/web](./packages/web): Frontend demo to interact with a smart account and semaphore MSA modules.